 - Cool the sugar-water mixture with a wort chiller (if you have one) or by putting the covered brew pot in an ice bath until no longer warm to the touch.

-- Pour the cooled wort into a sanitized fermentor and add water to bring the volume up to 5 gallons.
+- Pour the cooled mixture into a sanitized fermentor and add water to bring the volume up to 5 gallons.

-- Carefully cut open the pack of Lalvin EC-1118 Yeast and sprinkle over the surface of the wort, then seal the fermenter and move to a quiet, dark location that is approximately 70°F.
+- Carefully cut open the pack of Lalvin EC-1118 Yeast and sprinkle over the surface of the mixture, then seal the fermenter and move to a quiet, dark location that is approximately 70°F.

 - The yeast will convert sugars to alcohol and CO2 gas – this will usually start within 24-48 hours and finish in about 3-7 days.

-- Once fermentation is complete, add isinglass to the fermented seltzer in the fermenter.
-Wait three days before proceeding to bottling.
+- Once fermentation is complete, add the DualFine clarifier to the fermented seltzer in the fermenter.
+Follow the manufacturer’s instructions for adding the DualFine.
+Wait 12-48 hours before proceeding to bottling.

 - When fermentation is complete, sanitize your bottling equipment, as well as approximately 2 cases of pry-off bottles and enough bottle caps to cap them (if bottling).